otago-polytechnic-bit-courses/ID607001-intro-app-dev-concepts/README.md

 cp .env.example .env
 ```

+Remember, this file is ignored by our `.gitignore`.

 In `.env`, change the `DB_DATABASE` value to the name of your database.

 Also, we need to install our **Laravel** project's dependencies and migrate our database by running the following commands: